 Periogen + Waterpik: Ultimate Weapon Against Tartar?

-Periodontal disease can be very difficult to manage once it begins to progress past its initial stage of gingivitis.
-The treatment requires diligence on the part of the patient to
+Periodontal disease can be very difficult to manage once it begins to progress past its initial reversible stage of gingivitis.
+The treatment of periodontal disease requires diligence on the part of the patient to

-maintain regular hygiene appointments and meticulous home care.
-Professional cleanings go a long way to preserving your teeth and gums, but once patients leave the office they need to maintain their oral hygiene so it does not progress further.
-Many patients just need to get into a routine of brushing, flossing, and rinsing regularly.
+maintain regular hygiene appointments and routine home care.
+Professional dental cleanings go a long way to preserving your teeth and gums, but once patients leave the office they need to maintain their oral hygiene so the disease state does not progress further.
+Many patients just need to develop a regular routine of brushing, flossing, and rinsing with antiseptic mouthwash regularly.
 So, how can we improve at home care to make it more effective and efficient for the patient?

 Can You Improve Dental Hygiene?